Positive coronavirus test? Canadians worry their neighbours will find out

-Cronk, a travelling salesman went viral after testing positive in November and recounting his story of being infected while travelling for work to the Canadian Broadcasting Corp.
+Cronk, a traveling salesman went viral after testing positive in November and recounting his story of being infected while travelling for work to the Canadian Broadcasting Corp.

 He was called a virus-spreader, a job-killer, a liar and a sleaze.
 Online memes painted him as the Grinch, since subsequent outbreaks led to restrictions against Christmas parties.
 Many people, including a newspaper columnist, made elaborate fun of his name.